Utility Belt: The Dangers of Smart Meters

 The Dangers of Smart Meters

-(*Whether or not electrohypersensitivity (EHS) actually exists is a “sensitive” topic, and far beyond the purview of this article.
-Not every health expert recognizes it as a legitimate condition.
-Regardless, studies such as this one and this one suggest that those who experience it during exposure to electromagnetic fields, such as those from a smart meter, are not imagining their symptoms.
+Not every health expert recognises electrohypersensitivity as a legitimate condition.
+Regardless, studies such as this one and this one suggest that those who experience it during exposure to electromagnetic fields, such as those from a smart meter, are definitely not imagining their symptoms.

 More recent information indicates that smart meters also negatively affect the nervous system.
 While the machines communicate with utilities suppliers via broadcast microwaves, they apparently also do so through additional frequencies transmitted in the 2-50 kilohertz range; and several uncontested studies (e.g., here, here) indicate that these additional frequencies can disrupt the nervous system.
 This danger is demonstrated in a video recorded by Warren Woodward, a specialist in smart meter microwave transmission power.